 Sharks may show variation, but not evolution.
 This means that the variation that we find in sharks is because of their inherent DNA (just like we see variation in dogs and cats), not

 because of evolution.
 They were created, “after their own kind.”
 And these fossils that we love to search for tell us of extinction and death, not evolution and advancement.

 Sharks and Fossils

 You usually find shark fossils in sedimentary rock.
 These rocks consist of water-born rock like shale, sandstone, and limestone.
-This is the type of rock found in Kansas.
-And, not surprisingly, this is where many shark fossils have been found!
+Sedimentary rocks like these cover the state of Kansas.
+And, not surprisingly, shark fossils are plentiful in Kansas!

 It is unlikely that you will find a shark skeleton.
 The structure that supports a shark is largely cartilage, and it doesn’t fossilize as well.
 But we do find vertebrae, teeth, coprolites (poops!), dermal scutes, and stingers.
 Teeth are probably the most common thing you will find – a single shark can grow upwards of 30,000 teeth in a lifetime.
 They generally have several rows of teeth for easily replacing others that are lost due to eating and fighting.